-Follow the allegations procedures, as set out in this policy and KCSIE 2022, if the disclosure is an allegation against a member of staff, supply staff, volunteer or contactor.
+Follow the allegations procedures, as set out in this policy and KCSIE 2023, if the disclosure is an allegation against a member of staff, supply staff, volunteer or contactor.

-Report low-level concerns (as defined in KCSIE 2022) about any member of staff/supply staff/volunteer or contractor to the DSL or Deputy and where a low-level concern is raised about the DSL it will be shared with the Headteacher.
+Report low-level concerns (as defined in KCSIE 2023) about any member of staff/supply staff/volunteer or contractor to Sarah Carrington, Executive Headteacher.